Which Xbox Series X|S games have ray tracing?

 Ray tracing can take a game’s graphics to a whole new level.

-It has to be enabled by the game developers, so how many have actually added it into their games so far?
+For now, game developers must enable it, so how many have added it to their games so far?

 - Bright Memory: Infinite